mlrun/mlrun/README.md

                       artifact_path=context.artifact_subpath('models'))
 ```

-The example training function can be executed locally with parameters and the run results and artifacts can be logged automatically into a database by using a single command, as demonstrated in the following example; the example sets the function's `eta` parameter:
+The example training function can be executed locally with parameters, and the run results and artifacts can be logged automatically into a database by using a single command, as demonstrated in the following example; the example sets the function's `eta` parameter:
 ```python
 train_run = run_local(handler=xgb_train, pramas={'eta': 0.3})
 ```